ArifNaufalMNazri/Remote-Controlled-Arduino-Arm/README.md

 <img width="413" height="413" alt="image" src="https://github.com/user-attachments/assets/955e391d-15c2-4b4b-ab5b-bf5e189fe6c5" />

 ## The process
 Both the code and build for this project took a lot of trial and effort to get it to work.
-From calibrating the servos to move at the push of a button on an infrared remote, to ensuring that the other buttons did not interfere with each other's signals, I learned a lot about controllers, signals and logic in this.
+From calibrating the servos to move at the push of a button on an infrared remote, to ensuring that the other buttons did not interfere with each other's signals, I learned a lot about $${\color{yellow}controllers, signals and logic }$$in this.
 All of which led to the final product of the arm.

 ## Early motor tests
 At first, it was a challenge to code the motors so that they would move at the 'push' of a button, not a 'hold'.
 Moreover, the motors kept stopping every time I held a button down for too long.
 That is, until I did a bit of research and found this piece of code that moved this project forward: